MantoStephanyZiliena/ISEA_Bridging/README.md

 # ISEA_Bridging

-This repository contains all of my lab aactivities for **Introduction to Server Environments and Architectures**
+This repository contains all of my lab activities for **Introduction to Server Environments and Architectures**